Franciscus Patricius

-Franciscus Patricius (Croatian: Franjo Petriš or Frane Petrić; Italian: Francesco Patrizi; 25 April 1529 – 6 February 1597) was a philosopher and scientist from the Republic of Venice, originating from Cres.
-He was known as a defender of Platonism and an opponent of Aristotelianism.
+Franciscus Patricius (Croatian: Franjo Petriš or Frane Petrić; Italian: Francesco Patrizi; 25 April 1529 – 6 February 1597) was a philosopher and scientist from the Republic of Venice.
+A native of Cres, he was a defender of Platonism and an opponent of Aristotelianism.

 His national origin differs in sources, and he is described both as Croatian and as Italian.
 In Croatia he is mostly referred to as Franjo Petriš or Frane Petrić (sometimes Petris, Petrišević and Petričević).
 His family name in Cres was known as Petris.

 Patricius initially dedicated his studies to Aristotelian Philosophy at the University of Padua, but turned to Platonism while still a student.
-He became a sharp, high-profile opponent of Aristotelianism, with whom he grappled extensively in extensive writings.
+He became a sharp, high-profile opponent of Aristotelianism, with whom he grappled extensively in several writings.
 After many years of unsuccessful efforts to secure material livelihood, he finally received an invitation in 1577 to the Ducal Court of House of Este in the Duchy of Ferrara.
 At the University of Ferrara, a chair for Platonic philosophy was set up especially for him.
 In the years that followed, he gained a reputation as a professor, but was also involved in scientific and literary controversy; he tended to polemic and was in turn violently attacked by opponents.
 In 1592 he accepted an invitation to Rome, where thanks to papal favor a new chair was created for him.
-The last years of his life, were embroiled in a serious conflict with the Roman Inquisition, which banned his main work, the Nova de universis philosophia.
+The last years of his life were embroiled in a serious conflict with the Roman Inquisition, which banned his main work, the Nova de universis philosophia.

-As one of the last Renaissance humanists, Patricius was characterized by extensive education, varied scientific activity, a strong will to innovate and exceptional literary fertility.
+As one of the last Renaissance humanists, Patricius was characterized by extensive education, varied scientific activity, a strong will to innovate, and exceptional literary fertility.
 He critically examined established, universally recognized teachings and suggested alternatives.
 In particular, he wanted to replace the prevailing Aristotelian natural philosophy with his own model.
 He opposed the traditional view of the meaning of historical studies, which was usually restricted to moral instruction, with his concept of a broad, neutral, scientific historical research.
-In Poetry he emphasized the importance of Inspiration and fought against conventional rules, which he considered to be arbitrary, unrealistic restrictions on creative freedom.
+In poetry he emphasized the importance of inspiration and fought against conventional rules, which he considered to be arbitrary, unrealistic restrictions on creative freedom.

-In the Early Modern Period, Patricius's strongly controversial philosophy of nature found considerable echo despite the church's condemnation, but remained an outsider position.
+In the Early Modern Period, Patricius's controversial philosophy of nature found sympathetic readers despite the church's condemnation, but remained an outsider position.
 Modern research recognizes his contributions to the constitution of modern concept of space and to historical theory.